PBSC-Hammond/CAI1001/DevShedule.md

 video walkthrough for cert upload

 #### Group work?
- * link already in module 1
+ * link already in module 1 and Module 4
  * Which tasks / modules?